Mass media in India: Broadcasting

+Auguste and Louis Lumière moving pictures were screened in Bombay during July 1895, and radio broadcasting began in 1927.
 Radio broadcasting was initiated in 1927 but became a state responsibility only in 1930.
 In 1937 it was given the name All India Radio and since 1957 it has been called Akashvani.
 Limited duration of television programming began in 1959, and complete broadcasting followed in 1965.
 The Ministry of Information and Broadcasting owned and maintained the audio-visual apparatus—including the television channel Doordarshan—in the country prior to the economic reforms of 1991.

 Following the economic reforms satellite television channels from around the world—including the BBC, CNN, CNBC, and other foreign television channels gained a foothold in the country.
 47 million households with television sets emerged in 1993, which was also the year when Rupert Murdoch entered the Indian market.
 Satellite and cable television soon gained a foothold.
 Doordarshan, in turn, initiated reforms and modernisation.
 With 1,400 television stations as of 2009, the country ranks 4th in the list of countries by number of television broadcast stations.